 This macro is defined, with value 1, when compiling a C++ source file with warnings about deprecated constructs enabled.
 These warnings are enabled by default, but can be disabled with '-Wno-deprecated'.

 EXCEPTIONS

 This macro is defined, with value 1, when compiling a C++ source file with exceptions enabled.
-If '-fno-exceptions' was used when compiling the file, then this macro will not be defined.
+If '-fno-exceptions' is used when compiling the file, then this macro is not defined.